Desalination: Electrodialysis

 Electrodialysis uses electric potential to move the salts through pairs of charged membranes, which trap salt in alternating channels.
-Several variances of electrodialysis exist such as conventional electrodialysis, electrodialysis reversal.
+Several variances of electrodialysis exist such as conventional electrodialysis and electrodialysis reversal.

 Electrodialysis can simultaneously remove salt and carbonic acid from seawater.
 Preliminary estimates suggest that the cost of such carbon removal can be paid for in large part if not entirely from the sale of the desalinated water produced as a byproduct.

-Microbial desalination
+Microbes

 Microbial desalination cells are biological electrochemical systems that implements the use of electro-active bacteria to power desalination of water in situ, resourcing the natural anode and cathode gradient of the electro-active bacteria and thus creating an internal supercapacitor.

-Wave-powered desalination
+The use of microbial desalination cells is still in pilot and testing phases for major desalination plants to use.
+The first demonstration site was launched in Denia, Spain named the MIDES-project.
+The project has shown that using microbial desalination cells resulted in extremely low energy rates.

+Wave-power

 Wave powered desalination systems generally convert mechanical wave motion directly to hydraulic power for reverse osmosis.
 Such systems aim to maximize efficiency and reduce costs by avoiding conversion to electricity, minimizing excess pressurization above the osmotic pressure, and innovating on hydraulic and wave power components.

 One such approach is desalinating using submerged buoys, a wave power approach done by CETO and Oneka.
 Wave-powered desalination plants began operating by CETO on Garden Island in Western Australia in 2013 and in Perth in 2015, and Oneka has installations in Chile, Florida, California, and the Caribbean.

-Wind-powered desalination
+Wind-power

 Wind energy can also be coupled to desalination.
 Similar to wave power, a direct conversion of mechanical energy to hydraulic power can reduce components and losses in powering reverse osmosis.
 Wind power has also been considered for coupling with thermal desalination technologies.